Menu:

 Use your image editing program's batch mode to convert the PNGs to JPGs.
 If you don't have a program with such a batch mode, we recommend IrfanView.
 It's excellent.
 It's flexible.
 It's free.

-This is due to a deliberate limitation placed upon PowerPoint 2003 by Microsoft for reasons we don't understand.
-PowerPoint 2003 won't export images at anything over 307 dpi.
+This is due to a deliberate limitation placed upon PowerPoint 2003 and later by Microsoft for reasons we don't understand.
+PowerPoint can't export images at anything over 307 dpi or 3072 pixels.

 Images exported from PowerPoint 2000 and previous use wrong master